isxGames/isxScripts/Projects/AttachWindbg/README.md

-# AttachWindbg
-Version 1 by Cybertech
+# AttachWindbg:  Version 1 by Cybertech
----

 Attaches windbg to a launched process immediately after Inner Space starts it, without additional clicks

 ## Instructions